 LAW JD 980

-Legal dimensions of international business dispute resolution through binding arbitration.
-Treaty framework for determining validity of arbitration agreement and for recognition and enforcement of arbitral awards (New York Convention, Panama Convention, Washington Convention).
-Comparative approach (French, English, Swiss, and U.S. legal systems) to the influence of national law on international arbitration.
-UNCITRAL Model Law.
-NAFTA Chapter 11 and bilateral investment treaties.
-Special status of international commercial arbitration in national law.
-Major arbitral institutions and rules, including ICC, LCIA, AAA and ICSID.
-State contracts: Act of State and sovereign immunity.
-Expropriation claims.
-Delocalization and the influence of the arbitral seat.
-Arbitral awards as a contribution to lex mercatoria.
-ENROLLMENT LIMIT: 18 students.
+Legal dimensions of resolution of cross-border economic disputes through binding arbitration.
+Treaty framework for determining validity of arbitration agreement and for recognition and enforcement of arbitral awards, in particular 1958 New York (UN) Convention and 1965 Washington (World Bank) Convention.
+Comparative approach, including reference to French, English, Swiss, and United States approaches to arbitration law, as well as the United States (UNCITRAL) Model Act.
+Investor-State proceedings pursuant to free trade agreements and bilateral investment treaties.
+Influence of major arbitration rules, including ICC, LCIA, AAA and ICSID.
+Exploration of special issues arising from intellectual property arbitration and expropriation claims, including Act of State and sovereign immunity.
+Introduction to debate on "delocalized" arbitration, the role of the arbitral seat and the enforceability of awards annulled at the place of proceedings.
+Arbitral awards as a contribution to lex mercatoria and the "soft law" of dispute resolution.
+Comparison of business arbitration with issues related to consumer, employment and class action proceedings in the United States.
 GRADING NOTICE: This course does not offer the CR/NC/H option. ** A student who fails to attend the initial meeting of a seminar, or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the seminar.
 Students who wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.

 |A1||Park||M 2:10 pm-4:10 pm||Stamped Approval